dragondgold/MultiWork_dsPIC/README.md

 <li><code>#define DEBUG_ISIS          FALSE</code>

-<li><code>#define TEST_BT               FALSE</code>
+<li><code>#define DEBUG_UART2         FALSE</code>

 The first define is used when using ISIS Proteus because dsPIC33FJ128GP802 is not in Proteus libraries.
-The second one is used also to test sending characters instead of raw data to select different options through the UART port.
+The second one is used to send debug data using UART2 module.